devaliuz/Ki-Ra/README.md

 * **"Tell a Joke":** Ki-Ra tells a joke.
 * **"Good Bye":** Ki-Ra says goodbye.
 * **"Help":** Lists all available commands.
-* **"Befehle verwalten":** Allows you to add, delete or modify commands and their responses
+* **"Manage Commands":** Allows you to add, delete or modify commands and their responses

 ## Notes